 As is typical of most Catholic schools, fundraising is essential to the viability of SPXS.
 Our tuition and fees cover about 80% of the total cost of educating each child.
 The 20% difference is made up for by: The St. Pius X Parish subsidy, our Giving Program, donations, and fundraising.
 Families are expected to participate actively in our two major school-wide fundraisers.
-Our Gala and Auction in the spring offers a variety of opportunities to participate and assist the school.
-The Calendar Drive, prior to Christmas, needs 100% participation Each family is required to sell \$200 worth of calendars, or to purchase the calendars.
-They make wonderful Christmas gifts!
+Our Spring Fling offers a variety of opportunities to participate and assist the school.
+The Christmas Cash Raffle during the months of November and December encourages 100% participation.
+Each family is required to sell/purchase \$200 worth of Christmas Cash Raffle tickets.